pkumod/gStore/README.md

     <http://www.Department14.University0.edu/FullProfessor0>

 Notice:

 "[empty result]" will be printed if no answer, and there is an empty line after all results.

-Readline lib is used, so you can use 'UP' arrow key to see command history, and use 'LEFT' arrow key to move and modify your entire command.
+Readline lib is used, so you can use <UP> arrow key to see command history, and use <LEFT> arrow key to move and modify your entire command.

 What is more, path completion is supported for utility. (not built-in command completion)

 ####3. gserver